 - decreased breathing

-Treatment for hypothyroidism involves taking a synthetic version of the T4 hormone known as levothyroxine (Levothroid, Levoxyl).
+Treatment for hypothyroidism involves taking a synthetic version of the T4 hormone, levothyroxine (Levothroid, Levoxyl).
 Once T4 hormone levels are restored, symptoms become more manageable, though this may take several weeks.
 You’ll likely have to remain on this medication for the rest of your life.

 Myxedema crisis is considered a medical emergency and requires immediate attention.
 Those undergoing a myxedema crisis need to be treated in an ICU.
 Their heart and breathing are continually monitored.
 Along with thyroid hormone replacement, steroid treatments and other medications may be needed.

 If not treated, advanced hypothyroidism can lead to severe complications and even death.
 The outlook for myxedema is good if you receive thyroid replacement therapy.
-However, you must continue treatment for the rest of your life.
+But you will need to continue treatment for the rest of your life.
 If hypothyroidism is well-controlled, it won’t shorten your life span.